arcayi/movenet.pytorch/README.md

 ## Tips to improve
 #### 1. Focus on data
 * Add COCO2014.
 (But as I know it has some duplicate data of COCO2017, and I don't know if google use it.)
-* Clean the croped COCO2017 data.
+* Clean the cropped COCO2017 data.
 (Some img just have little points, such as big face, big body,etc.MoveNet is a small network, COCO data is a little hard for it.)
 * Add some yoga, fitness, and dance videos frame from YouTube.
 (Highly Recommened!
 Cause Google did this on their Movenet and said 'Evaluations on the Active validation dataset show a significant performance boost relative to identical architectures trained using only COCO. ')

 #### 2. Change backbone